-The supporting tool (Risk Assessment and Optimisation Framework (RAOF)1) implements the first version of the model.
+The supporting tool (Risk Assessment and Optimisation Framework (RAOF)) implements the outlined functionalities.
 Similar to the core model, the tool has been updated and set up for the purpose of MEDINA (i.e., for the use in the cloud security certification process).
-The tool implements the functionality essential for the initial integration of the framework.
-On the other hand, the first version of the tool lacks implementation of some additional functionalities defined by the model (e.g., usage of different certification schemes or switching between different cloud market models), which are planned to be added in the future version of the tool and will be reported in the upcoming deliverables (i.e., D2.7 and D2.8).
+The tool provides the required interfaces for its integration into the MEDINA platform.